Biomedical-Simulation-Lab/geometry_tools/README.md

 # Meshing
 For an example of using this for meshing, see the `meshing_example.sh` file in `scripts`.

-# TO INSTALL VMTK 1.5 ON UBUNTU
+# TO INSTALL with VMTK 1.5 ON UBUNTU
 (WARNING: There are issues with the rendering)

 1) clean up tarballs and unused packages